-CPU Boot Checks The objective of this test is to determine whether CPU+FP+SDI is booting correctly, in which case the missing external display is an FPGA board fault.
-If CPU+FP+SDI is not booting to completion, the Basic Power Supply Fault Checks decide whether the SDI or CPU+FP is at fault.
+CPU Boot Checks The objective of this test is to determine whether the combination of the CPU board, the FPGA board, and the Video I/O board is booting correctly, in which case the missing external display is an FPGA board fault.
+If this combination of boards is not booting to completion, the Basic Power Supply Fault Checks decide whether Video I/O or CPU+FP is at fault.
 The primary indicator is the front panel behavior, which is presumed good based on single-fault assumption.
 Since a good unit boots completely with the front panel disconnected, an initial and final test are done to the front panel to guarantee that the front panel is not hanging boot.